CertiCoq/certicoq/README.md

 * `theories/L6_PCPS` contains the λANF pipeline (and conversions -- direct and CPS -- to λ_ANF)
 * `theories/L7` contains the C code generator.
 * `theories/compcert` contains a local copy of the compcert compiler

+## Bugs

+We use github's [issue tracker](https://github.com/PrincetonUniversity/certicoq/issues) keep track of bugs and feature requests.